 Among the many forms of business structures available, most businesses are operated as an LLC (Limited Liability Company) or a corporation.
-If a corporation is chosen there is a further choice of whether to be taxed as an S corporation or C corporation.
+If a corporation is chosen there is a further choice of whether to be taxed as an S corporation (if the corporation meets the restrictions of Subchapter S of the Internal Revenue Code or a C corporation.
+If an LLC is chosen there is a further choice of whether to be taxed as if it was a sole proprietorship (if it has one owner) or a partnership (if it has two or more owners), an S corporation (if it meets the restrictions of Subchapter S) or a C corporation).
 When compared to each other, each one enjoys both similarities and differences.

 As a rule of thumb, the LLC is the most flexible of all of the business forms when it comes to deciding how it will be managed and how the owner’s financial interests will be split up.
-It’s also more flexible in how it can be taxed for income tax purposes, as it can elect to be taxed as an S corporation or a C corporation, rather than as a partnership or sole proprietorship.
+It’s also more flexible in how it can be taxed for income tax purposes, as it can elect to be taxed as an S corporation or a C corporation, rather than as a partnership or sole proprietorship while a corporation cannot choose to be taxed as a partnership or sole proprietorship.
 Often an LLC will enable more tax-advantaged transfers of ownership interests to family members.

 - LLC vs. S Corporation